Transportation and Mobility Department

-The Transportation Division's functions include transportation planning and operations (including GO Boulder, traffic engineering and safety), project management, transportation maintenance and Boulder Municipal Airport operations.
+The Public Works - Transportation and Mobility Department's functions include transportation planning and operations (including GO Boulder, traffic engineering and safety), project management, transportation maintenance and Boulder Municipal Airport operations.

 Safe Travel Information: COVID-19